mjwalther/BACEI_Dashboard/README.md

-# BACEI Data Dashboard
+# Economic Data Dashboard
-Data Dashboard for Bay Area Council Economic Institute
+Data Dashboard on Bay Area's Economy

 ## How to Run Dashboard